JakubFranek/Kapytal/docs/transactions.md

 ## Refund transaction

 The Refund transaction is a special transaction type.
-It esentially creates a new transaction that reverts a previously made Expense transaction.
-In that sense it behaves somewhat like an Income transaction, but it has only the following attribute (on top of the default ones from **Transaction** class):
+It esentially creates a new transaction that reverts a previously made **CashTransaction**.
+It has only the following attribute (on top of the default ones from **Transaction** class):

+- Account (CashAccount)
 - Amount (Decimal)
+- Refunded Transaction (CashTransaction)

+## Transaction class hierarchy

+- Transaction (ABC)
+    - CashTransaction
+    - RefundTransaction
+    - SecurityTransaction
+    - TransferTransaction (ABC)
+        - CashTransferTransaction
+        - SecurityTransferTransaction